Fantoom/WallEngine/README.md

 ## Instructions
 ### Creating project

-Just press "Create Project" button , select video or url , write Title, and select preview image (in your opinion) and press Add.
+Just press "Create new Project" button , select video or url , write Title, and select preview image (in your opinion) and press Add.

 ## Known Issues
 Small optimization problem